Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Counting Majority-Minority Districts with Noise

-Figure~\ref{fig:ga_stacked_hist} illustrates the MMD discrepancies that arise in an ensemble of GA state house plans, which serves well as an illustrative geography due to its significant Black population and large legislature.
+Figure~\ref{fig:ga_stacked_hist_vanilla} illustrates the MMD discrepancies that arise in 100,000 plans sampled using our base merge-split MCMC algorithm (Section~\ref{sec:ensembles}).
 The histogram breaks down the plans by number of majority-Black MMDs according to the DEMO dataset.
-Each histogram bin further broken down by MMD discrepancy (i.e. the difference between the number of MMDs as measured by DEMO and SWAP).
-Across the whole ensemble, the mean MMD discrepancy is 0.77, and 56\% of plans have a non-zero MMD discrepancy.
-Observe that plans with more MMDs have greater discepancies (Pearson's $r = 0.21$).
-In particular, among plans with the maximum number of MMDs (51), 62.45\% of plans have a non-zero discrepancy, which is to say most of the optimized plans contained more MMDs according to DEMO than according to SWAP.
-As shown in Section~\ref{sec:mmd_B}, similar patterns hold in many other state legislative geographies.
+Each histogram bin is further broken down by MMD discrepancy: the difference between the number of MMDs as measured by DEMO and SWAP.
+Across the whole ensemble, the mean MMD discrepancy is 0.03, and 9\% of plans have a non-zero MMD discrepancy.
+Furthermore, plans with more MMDs have slightly greater discrepancies (Pearson's $r=0.08$).

-This do not bode well for a plaintiff bringing a vote dilution challenge (under the legal view that the CEF is the appropriate reference).
-Gingles 1 incentivizes plaintiffs to create demonstration plans with many MMDs.
-If the resulting plans behave like those in our \bursts ensemble---which optimizes the same quantity---then those plans may be expected to have fewer MMDs under the CEF, depending on the geography.

-\paragraph{Rescuing Gingles 1} We argue that the above interpretation misunderstands Gingles 1: \emph{demonstration plans can continue to be used as evidence in support of Gingles 1 claims}, despite the MMD discrepancies.
-The relevant legal question is not whether the \emph{specific} plans adduced have so many MMDs.
-It is whether they support a conclusion that there \emph{exist} plans with more MMDs than the enacted plan.
-(These questions are typically conflated, as they are equivalent when ignoring disclosure avoidance.)

-To address this reframed Gingles 1 question, we ask whether the maximum observed number of MMDs within an ensemble is affected by the discrepancy between the two datasets.
-Concretely, among plans with the most MMDs under DEMO, do any of them have zero MMD discrepancy? \emph{The answer is yes} --- in every short-bursts ensemble we sampled.
-Our ensembles generated using DEMO always yielded plans that are also maximal when measured using SWAP.

-The other side of the Gingles 1 equation is the number of MMDs in the enacted plan.
-It is conceivable that the enacted plan $\plan^*$ has more MMDs according to the CEF than according to the Redistricting Data.
-Let $m$ be the maximum observed number of MMDs in the demonstration plans.
-A defendant might argue, then, that the enacted plan might maximize the number of MMDs, even if the number measured in the noisy data is less than $m$.
-This issue would arise only if $\mmd_\ddp(\plan^*)< m$ and $\mmd_\sfo(\plan^*) \ge m$.
-In our ensembles, this is unlikely to happen, as the MMD discrepancy is biased in the other direction.
-In particular, in 52 of 54 ensembles, the fraction of those plans where $\mmd_\ddp(\plan) = m-1$ that also satisfy $\mmd_\sfo(\plan) > \mmd_\ddp(\plan)$ is less than 1\%.
-In the Massachusetts State House, it is 2.0\%, and in the California State House, it is 3.9\%.

-Taken together, if the Gingles 1 precondition is satisfied in the DEMO data---shown using an illustrative plan---then the precondition is likely satisfied in the SWAP data as well, for our ensembles.
-This holds even when the illustrative plans are more likely than not to have fewer MMDs in SWAP than in DEMO.